 1. Be self aware enough to recognize your flaws.
 Be open to accountability to become more incarnational and more aware.
 Don’t just learn as I did—from making repeated mistakes.

 2. Work with team members who have pastoral gifts.
 Learn to trust those with pastoral gifts and release them to do the things they do better than you.

 Implementing just these two things can save your ministry.

-It is a New Year full of hope, opportunity, and promise.
-It is time for new things.
-However, in the midst of doing the new let us learn to walk well in every tense.
+Let us learn to walk well in every tense.
 Let us never overlook the incarnational now.

 Latest posts by Linda Bergquist (see all)

 - Church Planting and the Refugee Crisis - Jun 6, 2016

 - Church Planting Where It’s Worth It - Apr 18, 2016

 - Telling the Easter Story: Unconventional How-Tos for Churches - Mar 21, 2016